Half of the world’s population is exposed to increasing air pollution, new research has shown.

 The study, carried out with the World Health Organisation, suggests that air pollution constitutes a major, and in many areas increasing, threat to public health.

-The research is published in leading journal Climate and Atmospheric Science on Wednesday, June 17th, 2020.
+The research is published in the leading journal Climate and Atmospheric Science on Wednesday, June 17th, 2020.

 Professor Shaddick, Chair of Data Science & Statistics at the University of Exeter said: “While long-term policies to reduce air pollution have been shown to be effective in many regions, notably in Europe and the United States, there are still regions that have dangerously high levels of air pollution, some as much as five times greater than World Health Organization guidelines, and in some countries air pollution is still increasing.”